paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 - [ ] Published the template and applied custom styling
 - [ ] Understand how to modify and expand the template

-**Congratulations!** You've just accelerated your publishing workflow using professional templates.
-No more starting from scratch! 🚀
+**Congratulations!** You've just accelerated your publishing workflow using pre-designed templates.
+No more starting from scratch!

 ---